Kodaly & Me

 When students move from ear-training directly into sight-singing, they frequently get stuck.
 Many issues may arise, such as their lack of ability to quickly identify notes on the staff, understanding rhythm, but the most common major issue is developing and accessing their ear.
 Students may even be able to produce many isolated intervals and yet somehow when music is placed in front of them, they cannot find those same pitches.
 Why does this happen?
 It’s simple: because they are processing too many new things at once.

-This is the best exercise for developing a student’s ear; this exercise presupposes students can already match pitch, and sing a scale in tune.
-This one exercise, with a page worth of examples, can be used extensively with the same students, year after year.
+This one solfege ear training concept, with a page worth of examples, can be used extensively with the same students, year after year.

-The goals of this exercise are to teach singers to:
+The goals of this solfege ear training exercise are to teach singers to:

 maintain the tonic, “do”, in their heads